-Last week I started this amazing trip in Crete and I covered the North part of the island.
+I started an amazing trip in Crete covering the North part of the island.
 I bought my flight tickets in and out.
 Anything else was on the paper.
 Planning a trip in Crete is not as as easy as I thought.
 This is a big island, much bigger than I have foreseen.

 In the northern side of the island I have used mostly the public bus transportation system.
 A wide network run by KTEL, that I found reliable and quick, beside quite economic.

 I spent the first week satisfying my cultural needs, and a visit to Knossos was on top of my list.
 I was also surprised by the beauty of the main cities and towns in the island (you can read more here on where to stay in Crete), beside the remoteness of the monasteries, of which the Paliani one was most probably my favorite.